 One Single Landing Page That Rotates Copy And Banners For Each Holiday

-You also might consider having one landing page that you utilize for all of your holiday sales.
-With this option, you can simply adjust the copy and banners as necessary throughout the year.
+You also might consider having one dedicated landing page that you utilize for all of your holiday sales.
+With this option, you can simply adjust the copy and banners as necessary throughout the year for your holiday campaign.

 Using one landing page for them simply requires an update on the copy and featured deals.
 Take a look at Dick’s Sporting Goods Holiday Deals landing page.
 Whether it’s Black Friday deals in November or 4th of July deals in the summertime, the site is live, the deals are active, and the URL has over .
 The page can acquire links and build up page authority all year long, which could be great for your rankings.